samsonasik/tiny-php/README.md

 ## Configuration

-You must instanciate a new instance of Tiny with a random alpha-numeric set.
+You must instanciate a new instance of Tiny with a random alpha-numeric set where each character must only be used exactly once.
 Do **NOT** change this once you start using Tiny, as you won't be able to reverse.

 ## Using laravel?